 From personal experience I have never met anyone with a core so weak that they can't achieve good posture and less back pain without having to strengthen it.
-If you can walk into my Alexander Technique clinic, your core is strong enough.
+If you can walk into my Alexander Technique studio, your core is strong enough.
 And if it is technically a little “weak”, well-coordinated functional movement (the ability to perform normal daily tasks efficiently) will soon give it the tone it needs.
 Muscle tone, not strength; there's a world of difference!
 Balanced poise doesn't require "strength", and "stability" invariably translates into rigidity at the expense of mobility.

 What isn’t weak are the habits that pull you away from your natural poise and freedom of movement.
 Millions of years of evolution have given you postural reflexes that work just fine if you don't interfere with them.
 You don't need to "do" good posture, simply stop doing bad posture.
 Stop thinking of posture as a correct position and instead as a dynamic and fluid balancing act.

 So that elephant I mentioned: it (he) has a name, Joseph Pilates.
-If you haven't read his book Your Health, you'll find it quite amusing by modern marketing standards.
+If you haven't read his book Your Health, you'll probably find it quite amusing by modern marketing standards.
 He states quite clearly that what is required is "the simultaneous drawing in of the stomach and throwing out of the chest".
 The photos of Pilates demonstrating the “correct” way to stand look extremely tiring, I can't imagine anyone could keep that up for long.
 And it's clearly an affectation, it’s not natural at all.
 Why after millions of years of evolution would you need to do this?
 Why don't we instinctively do this as children?
 Ever see indigenous communities do this?
 They're not typically known for the postural abnormalities so prevalent in "civilised" culture.
 To be honest I found Pilates contradicts himself quite a bit in Your Health.
 I'd often find myself nodding in agreement with his principles only to not see it evidenced in practice.
 I guess it's very much a book of its time.

 Stress – the virtuous verb, don’t give it a bad noun!